Comparison of LAN tunneling tools

-- No infrastructure required
+- No special infrastructure is required.

 Projects such as Tailscale, Headscale, and innernet are similar to Vula in that they can be used to encrypt traffic between hosts on a LAN using WireGuard tunnels, but they differ in some important respects: